andyegli/daysave.app/docs/md_aeg/tech_tools_accounts.md

 **MS SQL Server 19 in container:** A containerized version of Microsoft SQL Server 2019 for development and testing.

-n**pm:**                    The package manager for Node.js, used for installing and managing JavaScript libraries.
+**npm:**                    The package manager for Node.js, used for installing and managing JavaScript libraries.

 **node-venv:**              A tool for creating isolated Node.js virtual environments.